drupol/not-a-number.io/_posts/drupal/2017-07-10-a-word-about-atomium.md

 Atomium needed to break up with old theme's habits.
 Prior explaining how we dealt with them, let's explain what are the issues with the current theme layer.

-For the record, the name "*Atomium*" has been chosen among a list that we've made at work with the colleagues, the photo on the left illustrate all the candidate names that we've come up with before choosing Atomium, suggested by [a colleague](https://twitter.com/gdeudon).
+Oh and by the way, the name "*Atomium*" has been chosen among a list that we've made at work with the colleagues, the photo on the left illustrate all the candidate names that we've come up with before choosing Atomium, suggested by [a colleague](https://twitter.com/gdeudon).
 It fits perfectly for the project, it's short, not too difficult to write in any language and... [it comes from Belgium](https://en.wikipedia.org/wiki/Atomium) :-)

 ## Why ##

-The complexity in the theme layer lies in the fact that Drupal allows you to define HTML components in a template file or in a function.
+On of the complexity in the theme layer lies in the fact that Drupal allows you to define HTML components in a template file or in a function.
 And defining them is sometimes complex.
-The rendering workflow is something tricky and not so straightforward, but that will be for later.
+The rendering workflow is something tricky and not so straightforward.

 Drupal 7 using standard install and Stark theme defines 152 HTML elements or commonly named '*hook themes*'.
 132 of them are made out of PHP functions.
 The 20 leftovers are from templates.
 According to me, mixing templates and functions for rendering HTML is a bit messy.
-Each of these two methods has its own pros and cons.<br>HTML should resides in template files and should be easy to extend.
+Each of these two methods has its own pros and cons.

+HTML should resides in template files and should be easy to extend.

 In Drupal 7, you can extend, preprocess and process a template, but you can not extend a theme function, only overwrite it and preprocess, process it.

 So, I tried to see how I could fix that in Atomium, how I could rewrite the "*theme functions*" into simple templates.
 Some of you might think "*Why the hell this guy is looking after that ?
 Does this guy likes to suffer ?*".
 I just like to fix things properly :-)

 Also because [since Drupal 7.33](https://www.drupal.org/drupal-7.33-release-notes), you can debug templates and see which one is used when rendering HTML components, and their corresponding templates suggestions, just by looking at the HTML source code...
 This option is also configurable within the Atomium settings, see the screenshot below.

 But prior fixing that, I needed to find a proper folders and files structure.